Our people

 Sharon Davis (pronouns they/them) is from both Bardi and Kija Peoples of the Kimberley.

-Previously the Director of Education at the Australian Institute of Aboriginal and Torres Strait Islander Studies, Sharon has a deep professional and personal commitment to social justice, equity, inclusion, and respect for all.
+They have a deep professional and personal commitment to social justice, equity, inclusion, and respect for all.

 Sharon holds a Bachelor in Education (K-7) specialising in Aboriginal education, graduating with a number of honours, including the Vice Chancellor’s Medal for the University of Notre Dame’s School of Education.
 In addition, Sharon graduated from the University of Oxford with a Master of Science in Applied Linguistics and Second Language Acquisition.